KeysonRaphael/Viewers/extensions/cornerstone/README.md

-You can read more about [`Commands`][docs-commands], [`Hotkeys`][docs-hotkeys], and the [`UserPreferences` Modal][docs-userprefs] in their respective locations in the OHIF Viewer's documentation.
+You can read more about [`Commands`][docs-commands], [`Hotkeys`][docs-hotkeys], and the [`UserPreferences` Modal][docs-userprefs] in their respective locations in the mConnect Viewer's documentation.

 | Command Name                 | Description                             | Store Contexts |
 | ---------------------------- | --------------------------------------- | -------------- |